ForrestTrepte/TaskCoach/README.md

 Results:
 1. Increased discipline due to feeling of accountability.
 Valuable to establish a habit of planning daily tasks and setting goals.
 Could have done this without an LLM, but having an external entity created a feeling of accountability.
 I genuinely wanted to show the LLM coach that I had completed the tasks that I had committed to.
 And writing them down prevented me slacking off early, saying "good enough" for the day when I hadn't completed everything I set out to do.
 2. LLM assistance with organization was mildly helpful.
 Task list integration worked extremely well once the kinks were worked out.
+Calendar integration was occasionally helpful (for context of a busy day or appointments related to tasks already on the schedule), but usually calendar integration wasn't essential for me probably because my schedule isn't too hectic.
 3. LLM insight was minimal.
 I imagined that the LLM might have deep insight about how to organize tasks, better ways of working, anti-procrastination techniques, or help recognizing and tackling things that I was avoiding.
-In practice, there was *some* useful insight from the LLM, but little that I wasn't already aware of.
+In practice, there was *some* useful insight from the LLM (see [Insights](insights.md) for examples), but little that I wasn't already aware of.
 Not sure what I was expecting when the LLM doesn't really know me and has a limited windows into my life, how I work, and only a few words that I've jotted down about each task.

 Of these, #1 was *by far* the most helpful. #2 and #3 are mildly nice, but #1 is the reason I intend to continue using TaskCoach going forward.

+## Helpful patterns

+* I found a useful pattern for representing blocked issues.
+Track tasks that can't be worked on right now because they are waiting from somebody else to do something or for something external to happen.
+Create a subtask representing the point that I reached and a subtask with the next step and due date when I expect to pick it up again.
+Often, I include the word "await" in a task to indicate that I'm waiting on something.
+* An option to consider when not finishing a task is to split off the part that was completed and create a task for the remaining.
+Less clear if this is a good idea--satisfaction of checking it off when not really complete yet.
+Perhaps better to leave uncompleted and discuss remaining part in planning?

+(TODO scan prompt for additional helpful patterns)

 ## The Technology

 Claude desktop
-Google task list integration via google_workspace_mcp Daily coach prompt
+Google task list integration via google_workspace_mcp
+* Spent an inordinate amount of time setting this up, troubleshooting, and enhancing it.
+But it is now working smoothly.
+Daily coach prompt

 ## Try it for yourself!